wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 3. Select a JDK and application server.
 (These steps are covered in detail in the [Creating a Hello World Application for Azure in Eclipse](http://msdn.microsoft.com/zh-cn/library/azure/hh690944.aspx) tutorial).
 4. Click **Finish**.
 5. Click the **Run in Azure Emulator** button.
-6. After your Java web application starts in the compute emulator, close all instances of your browser (so that any current browser sessions do not interfere with your ACS login test).
+6. After your Java web site starts in the compute emulator, close all instances of your browser (so that any current browser sessions do not interfere with your ACS login test).
 7. Run your application by opening <http://localhost:8080/MyACSHelloWorld/> in your browser (or <https://localhost:8080/MyACSHelloWorld/> if you checked **Require HTTPS connections**).
 You should be prompted for a Windows Live ID login, then you should be taken to the return URL specified for your relying party application.
 99. When you have finished viewing your application, click the **Reset Azure Emulator** button.